-If the office of President should become vacant before the end of the term, the Vice-President shall succeed as President until a successor is elected at the next regular parish meeting.
-The new President shall then complete the orig inal term of office.
-Vacancies in the office of member of the Parish Council shall be filled on an interim basis by nomination of the Council President and confirmation by a majority vote of the Parish Council until successors are elected at the next regular Parish meeting.
+If the office of President should become vacant before the end of the term, the Vice-President shall succeed as President until a successor is elected at the next regular meeting of the members of the Parish.
+The new President shall then complete the original term of office.
+Vacancies in the office of any member of the Parish Council shall be filled on an interim basis by nomination of the Council President and confirmation by a majority vote of the Parish Council until successors are elected at the next regular meeting of the members of the Parish.
 The new members of the Parish Council shall then complete the original term of office.

-If the office of Vice-President, Secretary, or Treasurer shall become vacant before the end of the term, a successor shall be named by the Parish Council from among its members to hold office until the next regular parish meeting, which shall elect a person to fulfill the remainder of the original term of office.
+If the office of Vice-President, Secretary, or Treasurer shall become vacant before the end of the term, a successor shall be named by a majority vote of the members of the Parish Council from among its members to hold office until the next regular meeting of the members of the Parish, which shall elect a person to fulfill the remainder of the original term of office.

-Subject to the approval of the Rector and the Parish Council, the President shall appoint a nominating committee at least thirty (30) days prior to the annual meeting.
+Subject to the approval of the Rector and the Parish Council, the President shall appoint a nominating committee at least thirty (30) days prior to the annual meeting of the members of the Parish.
 The nominating committee shall seek nominees for officers and members of the Parish Council.
 The committee shall present its report to the parish meeting.
 Only "members in good standing" may qualify for election.

-Nominees for Parish Council officers shall be reported to the parish meeting by the nominating committee in order President, Vice-President, Secretary, and Treasurer following each of which the floor will be open to nominations.
+Nominees for Parish Council officers shall be reported by the nominating committee at a duly-convened meeting of the members of the Parish in the order of President, Vice-President, Secretary, and Treasurer following each of which the floor will be open to nominations.
 Nominations need not be seconded.
 Declinations, if any, shall properly be made at the time of nomination.
-Nominees need not be present at the meeting, if their intention is known in writing to the nominating committee or President prior to the convening of the parish meeting.
+Nominees need not be present at the meeting, if their intention is known in writing to the nominating committee or President prior to the convening of the meeting of the members of the Parish.
 Nominations shall be closed upon motion at the discretion of the Chair.
-A majority of the votes cast shall be required to elect Parish Council officers.
+A majority of the votes cast by the members of the Parish shall be required to elect officers of the Parish Council.
 In case a majority is lacking, a run-off shall be held between the two candidates receiving the most votes.

-Following the election of officers, nominees for member of the Parish Council shall be reported to the parish meeting by the nominating committee.
+Following the election of officers, nominees for members of the Parish Council shall be reported by the nominating committee at the same duly-convened meeting of the members of the Parish.
 The floor will then be opened to nominations.
 Nominations need not be seconded.
 Declinations, if any, shall properly be made at the time of nomination.
-Nominees need not be present at the meeting if their intention is known in writing to the nominating committee or to the President prior to the convening of the parish meeting.
+Nominees need not be present at the meeting if their intention is known in writing to the nominating committee or to the President prior to the convening of the Parish meeting.
 Nominations shall be closed upon motion at the discretion of the Chair.
-The Parish Council members shall be elected by plurality vote.
-Each voting member of the parish present shall cast a vote by submitting a ballot containing the names of a number of candidates not in excess of the number of positions open.
+The Parish Council members shall be elected by majority vote.
+Each member in good standing of the Parish who is present at the meeting shall cast a vote by submitting a ballot containing the names of a number of candidates not in excess of the number of positions open.
 Ballots containing more than the proper number of names or the names of persons not nominated shall be regarded as illegal and discarded.
-The four nominees receiving the greatest number of votes shall be the elected members of the Parish Council.
+The four (4) nominees receiving the greatest number of votes shall be the elected members of the Parish Council.
 In case of ties, a runoff shall be held for the contested positions.